This post will be updated regularly—most recently on January 3, 2021.

-Senators Mike Bennet (D-CO) and Sherrod Brown (D-OH) and Representatives Rosa DeLauro (D-CT) and Suzan Delbene (D-WA) have introduced legislation, the American Family Act, that would expand the Child Tax Credit from $2,000 to $3,000 per year for children between the ages of 6 and 16, and to $3,600 for younger children—and make it fully refundable.
-As written, their bill would reduce the benefits currently available to upper-income families, phasing out the credit beginning at $130,000 for single parents and $180,000 for couples (and eliminating it altogether for single parents with incomes above $150,000 and couples with incomes above $200,000).
-The American Family Act is popular among Democrats; about three-quarters of the Democrats in the last Congress were co-sponsors.
-It’s similar to the Biden proposal, though it would shrink the number of upper-income families who can claim the credit.
+In 2019, Senators Michael Bennet (D-CO) and Sherrod Brown (D-OH) and Representatives Rosa DeLauro (D-CT) and Suzan Delbene (D-WA) introduced legislation, the American Family Act, that would expand the Child Tax Credit from $2,000 to $3,000 per year for children between the ages of 6 and 16, and to $3,600 for younger children—and make it fully refundable.
+As written, their bill would have reduced benefits available to upper-income families, phasing out the credit beginning at $130,000 for single parents and $180,000 for couples (and eliminating it altogether for single parents with incomes above $150,000 and couples with incomes above $180,000).
+The American Family Act was popular among Democrats; about three-quarters of the Democrats in the last Congress were co-sponsors.

-In another indication of the credit’s bipartisan appeal, Sen. Mitt Romney (R-UT) joined Sen. Bennet in December 2019 in proposing a compromise that, among other things, would create a new Young Child Credit of $2,500 for children up to age 6, of which $1,500 would be refundable.
+In another indication of the credit’s bipartisan appeal, Senator Mitt Romney (R-UT) joined Senator Bennet in December 2019 in proposing a compromise that, among other things, would create a new Young Child Credit of $2,500 for children up to age 6, of which $1,500 would be refundable.
 It would also expand the refundability of the current credit for older children.

 In his American Families Plan, President Biden proposed to make permanent the full refundability of the Child Tax Credit and to extend the increase in the size of the credit through 2025.

 WILL CONGRESS EXTEND THE TEMPORARY EXPANSION OF THE CREDIT?